morcacio/morcacio/README.md

 - 👋 Hi, I’m @morcacio
-- 👀 I’m interested in programming and writing
+- 👀 I’m interested in data Analysis
-- 🌱 I’m currently learning Python and web develoment
+- 🌱 I’m currently learning data analysis using SQL
-- 💞️ I’m looking to collaborate on any programming project
+- 💞️ I’m looking to collaborate on any data analysis project
-- 📫 How to reach me? email me at mawinoochieng@gmail.com and i will respond
+- 📫 How to reach me?
+Email me at mawinoochieng@gmail.com and I will respond

 <!---
 morcacio/morcacio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.